manhcuong0312/SMB/README.md

 # SMB
 Add-on for Sao Mai Braille program.
+Version 25.4

 Sao Mai Braille (SMB) is a free rich text editing and Braille translation software for Windows, developed by [Sao Mai Center for the Blind](https://www.saomaicenter.org/en).
 Right now, there are some accessibility that can't be fixed in the program itself so this small add-on will make NVDA screen reader more accessible to SMB's interface.